Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

-On Saturday, Brendan Rodgers (.256 batting average in his past 10 games, with four doubles, a triple, two walks and eight RBI) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies, including Brendan Rodgers (batting .300 in his past 10 games, with four doubles, a triple, a walk and seven RBI), battle starting pitcher Dylan Cease and the Chicago White Sox at Coors Field, Sunday at 3:10 PM ET.

-He collected two extra-base hits in his last appearance (2-for-5 with a double, a triple and two RBI) against the White Sox.
+He racked up three hits (going 3-for-5) in his most recent game against the White Sox.

 Brendan Rodgers Game Info & Props vs. the White Sox